The Day I Became the Mom Calling Out Instagram Parenting (And Why I Almost Didn't)

 The system is.

 Instagram parenting advice is designed for engagement, not for your Tuesday afternoon when your kid is melting down in the cereal aisle.
-Those 1-2-3 step programs leave out the context of your neurodivergent kid, your trauma history, your partner's work schedule, your own regulation capacity on three hours of sleep.
+Those strategies leave out the context of your neurodivergent kid, your trauma history, your partner's work schedule, your own regulation capacity on three hours of sleep.

 Read the Full Article

 P.S.
 The best feedback I got wasn't "great article" or "so brave" - it was "I felt heard reading this."
-That's all I wanted.
-For you to feel seen in the chaos, valid in your struggles, and hopeful that there's a way to do this that doesn't require you to perform perfection.
-Because you're already exactly the mother your kids need - Instagram chaos, self-cut hair, ice cream breakfast negotiations, and all.
+That's what I wanted.
+For you to feel seen in the chaos, valid in your struggles, and hopeful that there's a way forward that doesn't require perfection.
+You're already exactly the mother your kids need - self-cut hair, ice cream breakfast negotiations, and all.

 Kayla Huszar